jupyter/jupyter/docs/source/contrib_docs/getting-started.rst

 (``pip install git+https://github.com/sphinx-doc/sphinx@stable``) or the current released version of Sphinx (``pip install sphinx``).

-In addition, you may need the following packages: sphinxcontrib-spelling, sphinx_rtd_theme, nbsphinx, pyenchant, recommonmark and jupyter_sphinx_theme, which can be installed via ``pip install sphinxcontrib-spelling sphinx_rtd_theme nbsphinx pyenchant recommonmark jupyter_sphinx_theme``.
+In addition, you may need the following packages: sphinxcontrib-spelling, sphinx_rtd_theme, nbsphinx, pyenchant, recommonmark 0.4.0 and jupyter_sphinx_theme, which can be installed via ``pip install sphinxcontrib-spelling sphinx_rtd_theme nbsphinx pyenchant recommonmark==0.4.0 jupyter_sphinx_theme``.

 If you are on Linux, you may also need to install the Enchant C library by running ``sudo apt-get install enchant``.